bitnami/charts/redmine/README.md

 ### Access your Redmine application

-You should now be able to access the application using the external ip configured for the Redmine service.
+You should now be able to access the application using the external IP configured for the Redmine service.

-In case of GCE, get the external IP address of your Redmine instance using:
+In the case of GKE, get the external IP address of your Redmine instance using:

 ```bash
 $ kubectl get services redmine